Classical deformations of noncompact surfaces and their moduli of instantons: Geometry and topology of

 \begin{remark} For the proof of Theorem \ref{filtrabledeformed} we do not need to require $\tau \neq 0$.
 In other words, to prove algebraicity and filtrability for $Z_k$ (or any of its deformations), it is enough to prove it for $Z_1$. \end{remark}

-\begin{remark} Note that on $\mathbb P^2$ the only bundles which are filtrable by vector bundles are split, but there is a multitude of bundles which are not filtrable by vector bundles, given that the moduli spaces of stable vector bundles on $\mathbb P^2$ are quasi-projective varieties whose dimensions increase with the second Chern classes, see \cite{okonekschneiderspindler}. \end{remark}
+\begin{remark} Note that on $\mathbb P^2$ the only bundles which are filtrable are split, but there is a multitude of bundles which are not filtrable, given that the moduli spaces of stable vector bundles on $\mathbb P^2$ are quasi-projective varieties whose dimensions increase with the second Chern classes, see \cite{okonekschneiderspindler}. \end{remark}

-Theorem \ref{filtrabledeformed} implies that, as for $Z_k$, rank $2$ bundles over $\mathcal Z_k (\tau)$ with vanishing first Chern class may be written as extensions of line bundles
+Theorem \ref{filtrabledeformed} implies that, as for $Z_k$, rank~$2$ bundles over $Z_k (\tau)$ with vanishing first Chern class may be written as extensions of line bundles